xnnba1984/A-Tutorial-on-the-Hybrid-Two-Stage-Workflow/README.md

-# Leveraging Large Language Models for Rare Disease Named Entity Recognition
+# Subgroup Identification and Individualized Treatment Policies: A Tutorial on the Hybrid Two-Stage Workflow

-This repository contains the code that supports all results in the manuscript "Leveraging Large Language Models for Rare Disease Named Entity Recognition".
-The data used in this study can be downloaded [here](https://github.com/isegura/NLP4RARE-CM-UC3M) (RareDis corpus) and [here](https://www.orphadata.com/orphanet-scientific-knowledge/) (Orphanet database).
+This repository contains the code that supports the results in the manuscript "Subgroup Identification and Individualized Treatment Policies: A Tutorial on the Hybrid Two-Stage Workflow".
+The ACTG 175 clinical trial data used in this study is extacted from the R package [speff2trial](https://cran.r-project.org/web/packages/speff2trial/index.html).
 File | Purpose | Key outputs
 -----|-----|-----|
 data_clean_rare.R | Reads and processes .ann and .txt files from the RareDis dataset.
 Extracts annotated entities, filters by four target types, normalizes text, and removes duplicates.
 Combines text and labels into a structured list. | Named list with document-level text and label objects used in NER evaluation. ​